 KS provides bus transportation to enrolled students living in outlying areas.
-The Director of Operations is responsible for implementing bus transportation, in consultation and coordination with the division head or applicable school administrator(s).
-Current bus sites are located in Lāhainā, Kīhei, and Central Maui.
-Bus service may be offered in Makawao, Ha'ikū, and Kula for this school year depending on interest and availability of bus sites in these areas.
-For information on bus service, contact the Operations Office via email at ksm.transportation@ksbe.edu or via phone at (808) 572-3245.
+The Director of Operations is responsible for implementing bus transportation, in consultation with the division head or applicable school administrator(s).
+Current bus sites are located in Lāhainā, Kīhei, Central Maui, Makawao, Kula and Ha'ikū buy may change due to availability and ridership.

-Bussing is also provided for students on a limited basis for field trips, athletic, and other KS-sponsored events, and activities.
+Bussing is also provided for students on a limited basis for field trips, athletics, and other KS-sponsored events, and activities.
 Transportation for school-related events may consist of school buses, non-school bus vehicles, or approved rental vehicles as KS deems prudent and/or necessary.
 Students are expected to follow and observe the Kamehameha Schools Bus Passenger Code of Conduct while being transported to and from school-related events.